When you publish a book on Amazon KDP (Kindle Direct Publishing), you need to select seven KDP Kindle keywords.

 You can use this technique for fiction and nonfiction books.

-If you have already published your book, and you didn’t research your keywords, you can fix it.
+If you have already published your book and didn’t research your keywords, you can fix it.

-All you need to do is find seven new phrases.
+All you need to do is find seven new keyword search phrases.
 Then replace the words you used when you published your book.

 Within 24 hours, your new keywords will start working for your book in Amazon search.